 3 Most Common Types of Hook-Up Wire

-1. UL1007 wire: 300 volts, 105°C, PVC insulation for indoor appliances, and electronics.
+- UL1007 wire: UL1007 wire is rated for 300 volts and 105°C, with PVC insulation for indoor appliances, and electronics.

-2. UL1015 wire: 600 volts, 105°C, PVC insulation for indoor appliances, and electronics.
+- UL1015 wire: UL1015 wire is rated for 600 volts, 105°C, with PVC insulation for indoor appliances, and electronics.

-3. Type E wire: 600 volts, 200°C, PTFE insulation for high-temperature indoor applications.
+- Type E wire: Type E wire is rated for 600 volts, 200°C with polytetrafluoroethylene (PTFE) insulation for high-temperature indoor applications.

-Once you have a wire stripper, it is important to employ the proper technique in striping the wire.
-While taking off the insulator, make sure to apply just enough force in order to avoid breaking or nicking the metal conductor inside.
-In removing the insulation with the stripper, make sure to be gentle in rocking it back and forth followed by a swift motion of pulling the sheathing away.
+Once you have a wire stripper, it is important to employ the proper technique in stripping the wire.
+While taking off the insulator, make sure to apply just enough force to avoid breaking or nicking the metal conductor inside.
+In removing the insulation with the stripper, make sure to be gentle in rocking it back and forth, followed by a swift motion of pulling the sheathing away.

 Tin dipping is the final step to make sure the strands won’t fray upon delivery of the product.
 Professional help is needed in this case because it involves melting tin at a very high temperature.
 Hook-up wire is dipped in a molten tin bath at a temperature greater than 450℉ (or 252℃).
 With the principles of metallic bonding, two layers are formed: the interface that is a mix of the base material and the tin, and a layer that is made of pure tin.